 First, try turning off your phone and turning it back on to perform what's called a soft reset.
 Sometimes a reboot is all you need to speed up a lagging phone.
-When all else fails, you can back up your phone and wipe it clean.
-By resetting your iPhone, you get rid of a lot of unnecessary data that accumulates in your phone's memory over time.
+When all else fails, you can back up your phone and wipe it clean., you get rid of a lot of unnecessary data that accumulates in your phone's memory over time.
 Back it up in iTunes (not iCloud) then go to Settings → General → Reset → Erase all Content and Settings.
 Then, restore your iPhone from the iTunes backup.

 Once your iPhone has been successfully restored, it will work faster and help you get more out of the expansive T-Mobile network.